elunna/nerfhack-changelog/README.md

   * teleportitis
   * teleport control
 * Invisibility from magic traps lasts a long time (2500-5000 turns), instead of permanently.
+* Magic traps can inflict vulnerability to two different elementals on the hero.
 * **Intrinsic disintegration resistance** doesn't protect items from disintegration.
 * **Regeneration** only causes additional hunger when it's actively healing your HP, but when active it burns twice as much hunger.
 * **Free action:**